 Some children and youth in child welfare may be prescribed psychotropic medications to treat emotional and/or behavioral symptoms associated with mental health diagnoses and/or trauma.
-Because recent research has shown the disproportionality of psychotropic medication prescriptions for children and youth in foster care compared with their peers not in care, there has been an increased effort to provide guidelines for the safe and appropriate use of these medications.
+Because recent research demonstrates that children and youth in foster care are disproportionately prescribed psychotropic medications compared with their peers not in care, there has been an increased effort to provide guidelines for the safe and appropriate use of these medications.
 This section provides resources regarding considerations for and oversight of psychotropic medications, with a particular focus on children and youth in foster care, including resources for the decision-making process prior to prescribing children and youth psychotropic medication.

 U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau (2012)

-Defines the issues surrounding psychotropic medication use by children in foster care, highlights available resources for States to consider when developing their Annual Progress and Services Report, and encourages increasing access to clinically appropriate screening, assessment, and evidence-based interventions for foster children with mental health and trauma-related needs.
-This Information Memorandum (IM) serves as a resource to State and Tribal title IV-B agencies as they comply with requirements to develop protocols for the appropriate use and monitoring of psychotropic medications in the title IV-B plan.
+Explores the issues surrounding psychotropic medication use by children in foster care, highlights available resources for States to consider when developing their Annual Progress and Services Reports, and encourages increasing access to clinically appropriate screening, assessment, and evidence-based interventions for children in foster care with mental health and trauma-related needs.

 Mental Health and Foster Care

 Discusses how children and youth in foster care often have a complex history of trauma, which contributes to the overprescribing of psychotropic medications.
-This resource includes recent State legislative histories of mental health and psychotropic medication use.
+This resource includes State legislation about mental health and psychotropic medication use.

 U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (2019)

-Discusses systems-level strategies that can be implemented into child welfare agency practice in order to reduce the overprescription of psychotropic medications in the child welfare system.
+Discusses systems-level strategies that can be implemented into child welfare agency practice to reduce the overprescription of psychotropic medications to children and youth involved with child welfare.